Leaders in Northwest Arctic work together to:

 Assembly President – Nathan Hadley Jr.

-NAB serves 7,800 residents of which more than 80% are Iñupiaq.
+are Iñupiat.
 NAB’s mission is to improve the quality of life for all residents.
-Product and service delivery is accomplished through five main departments: planning; public services; public safety; community and economic development (CED); and the mayor’s office, which administers specialized support services through the clerk’s office and finance.
-Additionally, through a separate 501(c)3, NAB subsidizes the Sulanich Art Gallery, which sits under the CED department and promotes traditional Native arts and crafts as a reliable source of income for residents.
-NAB currently has an 11-member assembly and nearly a 30-member staff.
-The annual general fund appropriation is roughly $30 million and from that, $4.4 million supports education, $6.8 million is appropriated for payment of bond debt, $10 million for operations and the remaining for other appropriations and mandatory code investment contributions.
-NAB received an additional $9.5 million in the special revenue fund grant appropriations.
+Product and service delivery is accomplished through the three main departments of planning, public services and economic development.
+NAB currently has an 11-member assembly and a 27-member staff.
+The annual general fund appropriation is roughly $12.5 million and from that, $1.8 million supports education and $6 million is appropriated for payment of bond debt.
+NAB received an additional $21.9 million in the special revenue fund and capital improvement projects and appropriations.

 NANA Regional Corporation, Inc. (NANA)